Strong's Concordance

-The Exhaustive Concordance of the Bible, generally known as Strong's Concordance, is a Bible concordance, an index of every word in the King James Version (KJV), constructed under the direction of James Strong.
+The Exhaustive Concordance of the Bible, generally known as Strong's Concordance, is a Bible concordance, an index of every word in the King James Version (KJV), constructed under the direction of American theologian James Strong.
 Strong first published his Concordance in 1890, while professor of exegetical theology at Drew Theological Seminary.

 Use

-Strong's Concordance provide an index to the Bible.
+Strong's Concordance provides an index to the Bible.
 This allows the reader to find words where they appear in the Bible.
 It also lets the reader directly compare how the same word may be used elsewhere in the Bible.

 Strong's numbers

-Each original-language word is given an entry number in the dictionary of those original language words listed in the back of the concordance.
+Each original-language word (Hebrew or Greek) is given an entry number in the dictionary of those original language words listed in the back of the concordance.
 These have become known as the "Strong's numbers".
 The main concordance lists each word that appears in the KJV Bible in alphabetical order with each verse in which it appears listed in order of its appearance in the Bible, with a snippet of the surrounding text (including the word in italics).
 Appearing to the right of the scripture reference is the Strong's number.
 This allows the user of the concordance to look up the meaning of the original language word in the associated dictionary in the back, thereby showing how the original language word was translated into the English word in the KJV Bible.